Modern Slavery Act Transparency Statement 2026

 Third Party Management Policy

-The purpose of this policy is to set high level standards for the management of third party arrangements, support the operational resilience policy and detail the minimum standards the Society has in place to meet legislative and regulatory requirements associated with managing third parties.
+The purpose of this policy is to set high level standards for the management of third party arrangements.
+This policy also supports the operational resilience policy and details the minimum standards the Society has in place to meet legislative and regulatory requirements associated with managing third parties.

 Our training for colleagues in relation to slavery and human trafficking

 All colleagues receive regular training on our business values.
-Training is provided on a variety of topics but colleagues are regularly trained on:
+Training is provided on a variety of topics that is role specific, but all colleagues are regularly trained on:

 • Matters relating to financial crime and public interest disclosures in accordance with our Speak Up Policy and processes.
-As part of this training, we also provide awareness material to colleagues to help recognise patterns of behaviour, escalate concerns to the financial crime team and information on how to signpost customers, when safe to do so, to supporting agencies as detailed on the financial abuse section of our website:
+As part of this training, we provide awareness material to colleagues to help recognise patterns of behaviour and escalate concerns to the financial crime team.
+Colleagues also get information on how to signpost customers to supporting agencies, when safe to do so, as detailed on the financial abuse section of our website:

 • How to identify and support vulnerable customers so that those who are at risk of, or are already victims of, slavery or human trafficking can be more easily identified and supported as appropriate.

 • Third Party Management.
 This training has a specific focus on due diligence and third party management responsibilities.
-This training includes content to ensure that colleagues are able to assess supplier compliance with the Act on an annual basis during the lifetime of the relationship.
+This training includes content to ensure that colleagues can assess supplier compliance with the Modern Slavery Act during the lifetime of the relationship.
+If any concerns are identified, colleagues are made aware of the escalation process which could result in contract termination if deemed appropriate.

 Our effectiveness and progress

 By adhering to our policies and processes, we are reasonably assured that there have been no cases of modern slavery or human trafficking associated with any of our direct employees or within our supply chains since we started monitoring this.
-However, we remain committed to ensuring we are able to identify cases and continue to review our policies and procedures to support our efforts.
+However, we remain committed to ensuring we can identify cases and continue to review our policies and procedures to support our efforts.

 Focus